DCC-EX/mkdocs-test/docs/products/ex-commandstation/config-wifi-esp32-gui-options_not_in_nav.md

 1. **EX-WebThrottle** (via USB),
 2. **EX-Toolbox** (via USB or over WiFi),
 3. the serial monitor / device monitor of **EX-Installer**, the **Arduino IDE** or **VSC** (via USB)
-4. any wifi throttle or app that can send the appropriate commands to the **EX-CommandStation** over WiFi
+4. any WiFi throttle or app that can send the appropriate commands to the **EX-CommandStation** over WiFi

 **EX-WebThrottle** and **EX-Toolbox** provide a user-friendly interface for configuring WiFi settings, while the serial monitor method allows for more direct access to the configuration process but requires more technical knowledge.